techidaily/site-sound-tweaking/source/_posts/updated-syncopation-spotlight-the-top-video-editing-software-for-pairing-sound-and-visuals.md

 ![quik - software to sync video](https://images.wondershare.com/filmora/article-images/quik.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/w7c5EHp-GDw?si=UTw7lZR0wTmRjp8W" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The footage you record with a GoPro camera is going to look much better if you add some music to it.
 Quick lets you edit photos and videos captured with a broad range of Smartphones and GoPro cameras.
 There are more than twenty themes to choose from that contain transitions and predesigned graphics you can use to create different types of videos.
 This cross-platform app syncs all transitions you add between the video clips with the beats of the song you’re using as a soundtrack automatically, which enables you to create dynamic videos.
 Quick’s audio library contains over a hundred songs you can use for free, and you can also import music from iTunes, Dropbox, iCloud Drive, or Google Drive into the app.
 Once your videos are synced to the beats of a song you can share them to Instagram, Snapchat, Facebook, and various other social networks.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/SyMZxS9479s?si=0T6zZpyN2LBftFTM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 8\.
 [Beat Sync Maker](https://apps.apple.com/us/app/beat-sync-maker/id1434787464)